Catalyst Business Alliance sends letter to party leaders

 The letter is endorsed by Arc’teryx, Carbon Engineering, Hootsuite, Innergex Renewable Energy, Lush Fresh Handmade Cosmetics, Modo Co-operative, Nature’s Path Foods, Persephone Brewing Co., Traction on Demand, and Vancity, among other leading companies.
 The firms represent a diverse set of industries, including brewing, clothing, construction, cosmetics, energy, film and television, food, financial, investment, manufacturing, outdoor recreation, technology, and transportation.

 On Oct.
-3, the Business Coalition for a Clean Economy received a 2020 Canada’s Clean50 Top Project award.
+3, the Business Alliance for a Clean Economy received a 2020 Canada’s Clean50 Top Project award.

-- The Business Coalition for a Clean Economy represents more than 40 member companies.
+- The Business Alliance for a Clean Economy represents more than 40 member companies.

 - These companies earn more than $4.3 billion in combined annual revenues, and represent more than 13,000 jobs.